NickAnthony/Udacity-React-Redux-Employee-Polls-Web/README.md

    does not exist
 9. Upon voting in a poll, all of the information of the answered poll is displayed.
-10. The leaderboard doesn't show any numbers!
-11. The app must contains a navigation bar that is visible on all of the pages.
+10. The app must contains a navigation bar that is visible on all of the pages.
     The Login page doesn't have the navabr!
 Please make sure to add it there as well, and handle the Login/Logout link based on the user's state.